SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   **Note**: This property is available in the latest patch versions of 3.1.x and later.

+- `reuseCurrentRendering` - Instead of immediately falling back to CSR while a render for the same rendering key is in progress, this option will make the subsequent requests for this rendering key wait for the current render.
+All pending requests for the same rendering key will take up only _one_ concurrency slot, because there is only one actual rendering task being performed.
+Each request independently honors the `timeout` option.

+  E.g., consider the following setup where `timeout` option is set to 3s, and the given request takes 4s to render.
+The flow is as follows:

+  - 1st request arrives and triggers the SSR.
+  - 2nd request for the same URL arrives 2s after the 1st one.
+Instead of falling back to CSR, it waits (with its own timeout) for the render of the first request.
+  - 1st request times out after 3s, and falls back to CSR.
+  - one second after the timeout, the current render finishes.
+  - the 2nd request returns SSR after only 2s of waiting.

 ## Troubleshooting

 The following sections describe how to resolve potential issues with SSR.